Reports: Rodriguez and Allan transfers are almost done

 Let's hope that the player wants to stay in the Premier League and so decides to come to us.

-For me, it’s goal scoring winger, particularly on the right that we need.
+For me, it's a goalscoring winger, particularly on the right that we need.
 Someone who can beat a man and cross too.
-This would give us an option of 4-2-3-1 (with Gomes and Allan in the middle, and Richie, James, and ‘new guy’ as the attacking 3).
+This would give us an option of 4-2-3-1 (with Gomes and Allan in the middle, and Richarlison, James, and ‘new guy' as the attacking 3).

 James has missed preseason so he's already a month behind everyone else and I suspect in our desperation to land a 'name' we have overlooked other options too.